helenclx/Frontend-Mentor-Challenges/results-summary-component/README.md

 - [Arif Faisal](https://www.frontendmentor.io/profile/arifaisal123) for providing feedback regarding the mobile layout, which helped me in rewriting CSS with mobile-first workflow.
 - [Abdul Khalid](https://www.frontendmentor.io/profile/0xAbdulKhalid) for providing feedback regarding the lack of need of an `alt` attribute to decorative SVGs.
+- [Thewatcher13](https://www.frontendmentor.io/profile/Thewatcher13) for offering the suggestion to use an unordered list element for the summary.